joergkrause/nyaf/docs/md/storybook.md

 > **Storybook about itself:**: Storybook is a user interface development environment and playground for UI components.
 The tool enables developers to create components independently and showcase components interactively in an isolated development environment.

-Apart from all the other frameworks Storybook supports, there is a plugin that supports **@nyaf** very well.
+Apart from all the other frameworks Storybook supports, there is a plugin that supports **ny@f** very well.